amalad/ANN_Assignment/README.md

 2. Pose Recognizer: The network consists of three layers - an input layer, a hidden layer and an output layer.
 The input layer has 960 nodes each with a pixel value of the image being fed to the network.
 The hidden layer consists of 6 nodes and the output layer, of 4.
 3. Sunglasses Recognizer:  The network used for this purpose consists of three layers - an input layer, a hidden layer and an output layer.
 The input layer has 960 nodes each with a pixel value of the image being fed to the network.
 The hidden layer consists of 5 nodes and the output layer, of 2.

-#Parameters used:

-Following are the parameters used for each task:

-1. Face recognizer:
-2. Pose Recognizer:
-3. Sunglasses Recognizer:

 #Dataset:

 The dataset used for this purpose can be downloaded from this link : http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-8/faceimages/faces_4.tar.Z